ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Describes the modes that the client instance supports for allowing the RO to interact with the
     AS and modes for the client instance to receive updates when interaction is complete.
 REQUIRED if interaction is supported.
 See {{request-interact}}.

-Additional members of this request object can be defined by extensions to this protocol as described in {{request-extending}}.
+Additional members of this request object can be defined by extensions using the [Grant Request Parameters Registry](#IANA-grant-request).

 A non-normative example of a grant request is below: